 How do you hook students when screens brim with distractions?
-Social Media Education and Engaging Students in Digital Learning turns social media into a lively classroom.
-It taps Facebook groups, Instagram stories, and more to hold attention.
+Social Media for Education turns social media into a classroom by using Facebook groups, Instagram stories, and other platforms to hold students’ attention.

-This method lifts student engagement by mixing lessons with social media platforms.
-Students gain digital literacy, and teachers get real time feedback on student learning.
-Social Media Education and Engaging Students in Digital Learning build digital skills needed for future work.
+This method increases student engagement by integrating lessons with social media platforms.
+Students develop digital literacy while teachers receive real-time feedback on learning progress.
+Social Media for Education builds the digital skills students need for future careers.

-Next, you will see core principles, platform playbooks, digital tools, and metrics tips.
-Examples and common challenges.
+The following sections cover core principles, platform playbooks, digital tools, and metrics tips: examples and common challenges.
 A simple checklist at the end helps you take action today.

 Foundations of Social Media–Driven Learning